Cisco-Kosha/discord-connector/README.md

 ## Run locally

-To run the project, simply provide env variables to supply the API key and Freshdesk domain name.
+To run the project, simply provide env variables to supply the Discord BOT Token and  domain name.

 ```bash